Wall Street Journal bestseller

-In Feminist Fight Club: A Survival Manual for a Sexist Workplace (Harper Collins, 2016) journalist Jessica Bennett blends the personal story of her real-life "fight club" with a studied assessment of the gender gap that continues to plague the American workplace.
-With equal measures wit and rigor, Bennett provides the tactical strategies—and the camaraderie—that every woman needs to fight back, as well as tools for men who support the cause.
+In Feminist Fight Club: A Survival Manual for a Sexist Workplace (Harper Collins, 2016) journalist Jessica Bennett blends the personal story of her real-life office "fight club" with a studied assessment of the gender gap that continues to plague the American workplace and beyond.
+With equal measures wit and rigor, Bennett provides the tactical strategies—and camaraderie—that every woman needs to fight back, as well as tools for men who support the cause.

 Praise for Feminist Fight Club